Arte Takasaki: History

-After many financial problems, the club was excluded from Japan Football League in January 2012 after final season of Arte Takasaki in 2011 season when that club was dissolution.
+After facing numerous financial issues, the club was excluded from the Japan Football League in January 2012, following Arte Takasaki's final season in 2011, when the club was dissolved.

-Stadiums
+Stadium

-They played their home games mainly in Takasaki Hamakawa Athletic Stadium but also use Shikishima Athletic Stadium and Shikishima Soccer and Rugby Stadium in Maebashi.
-The club tried to persuade the local governments concerned to build a soccer-specific stadium on the former Takasaki Horserace Track site.
-However, it is not clear how the site will be utilised in the future because many different parties such as the prefecture, the city and private entities have their titles to the site and it seems to take time to solve the issue.
+They mainly played their home games at Takasaki Hamakawa Athletic Stadium but also used Shikishima Athletic Stadium and Shikishima Soccer and Rugby Stadium in Maebashi.
+The club attempted to convince local governments to construct a soccer-specific stadium on the former Takasaki Horserace Track site.
+However, the future use of the site remains uncertain due to the involvement of various parties, including the prefecture, the city, and private entities, making it a complex issue to resolve.